MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/troubleshooting.md

 lower limit can be problematic when running applications on the emulator, so knowing *where* the instance came from can be very useful.

+> [!NOTE]
- *Note*: the global reference count is internal to Xamarin.Android, and does not (and cannot) include global references taken out by other native libraries loaded into the process.
-Use the global reference count as an estimate.
+> The global reference count is internal to Xamarin.Android,
+> and does not (and cannot) include global references taken out by other native
+> libraries loaded into the process.
+Use the global reference count as an
+> estimate.

 ```shell
 I/monodroid-gref(12405): +g+ grefc 108 gwrefc 0 obj-handle 0x40517468/L -> new-handle 0x40517468/L from    at Java.Lang.Object.RegisterInstance(IJavaObject instance, IntPtr value, JniHandleOwnership transfer)